akademic/docker_pinboard/README.md

 ## Install

-If you using docker, you shoud know to do...
+If you using docker, you shoud know what to do...

 ## In the box